Passionate and Committed to Ending Eating Disorders

 WaterStone Foundation Advisors

-Dr. Marcus is a Clinical Psychologist and Director of Fairmarc Psychology Centre, a private practice in Toronto.
-She is also Adjunct Faculty member in the Department of Psychology at York University and provides various workplace mental health workshops/trainings.
+Dr Marcus is a Clinical Psychologist and Director of Fairmarc Psychology Centre, a private practice in Toronto.
+She is also an Adjunct Faculty member in the Department of Psychology at York University and provides various workplace mental health workshops/ training.
 She has extensive experience in psychological assessment and treatment of individuals with diverse clinical concerns including eating disorders, mood and anxiety disorders, personality disorders, trauma, self-harm behaviour, and interpersonal and adjustment related difficulties.
 She provides individual and group therapy, as well as comprehensive psychological assessments including cognitive and personality assessments.
-While she has experience in a number of evidence-based treatments, her primary approach includes Cognitive-Behavioural Therapy ( CBT), Dialectical-Behavioural Therapy ( DBT) and mindfulness based approaches.
-Dr. Marcus’s professional experience includes psychology positions in outpatient, inpatient, day hospital, community, and private practice settings.
+While she has experience in a number of evidence-based treatments, her primary approach includes Cognitive-Behavioural Therapy ( CBT), Dialectical-Behavioural Therapy (DBT) and mindfulness-based approaches.
+Dr Marcus’s professional experience includes psychology positions in outpatient, inpatient, day hospital, community, and private practice settings.
 She received her PhD in Clinical Psychology from York University.